johankraft/DevAlertDemoSTM32L475/README.md

 	devalerthttps set-password
 	Password:

-Note that the username/password authentication is only used for evaluation accounts.
-For production use, we recommend using our privacy-friendly "bring-your-own-storage" solution where you integrate own storage, e.g. an Amazon S3 bucket.
+Note that this username/password authentication is only used for DevAlert evaluation accounts, to simplify evaluation.
+Production accounts use mutual TLS authentication for receiving alert data and only "metadata" is uploaded in such configurations.
+The diagnostic payloads like core dumps and traces then remain on the customer side, in your own storage.

+3. Close any terminal programs that are already connected to the same COM port.

+	If using Windows and have Teraterm installed:

+		- Open the DA-tools directory and locate devalertserial-sandbox.bat and devalertserial.py.

+		- Copy the scripts to a suitable location.

+		- Make sure your terminal program is in your PATH (e.g. ttermpro.exe) so it can be called from the command line.

-3. If using Windows and have Teraterm installed, run DA-tools/devalertserial-sandbox.bat with the COM port provided as argument.
-Like this:
+		- Run the .bat file with the COM port provided as argument.
+This will start Teraterm on COM9 and upload the data using the devalerthttps tool.

 			devalertserial-sandbox.bat 9

-	This will start Teraterm on COM9 and set up logging to the file tterm.log, and then run the following:

-		python devalertserial.py --file tterm.log --upload sandbox | devalerthttps.exe store-trace

-	You can easily create a script for this, that also starts the terminal program.
-	This assumes that Teraterm is installed, but that part can easily be changed if needed.

-If using Linux or prefer another terminal program, follow these steps (manually or in a custom script)
+	If using Linux or prefer another terminal program, make a custom script similar to devalertserial-sandbox.bat, with the following steps:

-	- Start a terminal program on the right COM port, with logging to file MYFILE.
+		- Start a terminal program on the right COM port, logging the output to a text file ("MYFILE" below).

+		- Run the following piped command

-	- Run "python devalertserial.py --file MYFILE --upload sandbox | devalerthttps.exe store-trace"
+			python devalertserial.py --file MYFILE --upload sandbox | devalerthttps.exe store-trace

-Just make sure no other terminal program instances are connected to the same COM port.

-### Uploading via AWS IoT Core ("Debug")
+## Uploading via AWS IoT Core ("Debug")

 This method requires a Wi-Fi network, an AWS account that has been set up for DevAlert, and a full DevAlert account with AWS support (provided on request).
 Contact support@percepio.com if you need help to set this up.